~ The Ebenezer Foundry of

 Landor, Walter Savage (1775-1864)

-ON THE STATUE OF
+ON THE STATUE OF EBENEZER

-EBENEZER ELLIOTT BY NEVILLE BURNARD,
+ELLIOTT BY NEVILLE BURNARD,

-ORDERED BY THE
+ORDERED BY THE WORKING MEN OF

 The bronze and marble, not where frothy tongue